themanual/canonical/issue-5/6-kate-kiefer-lee-article.md

 “Some day I may go full-time with barbecue,” he says in the film.
 “But so far, rather than doing that I’d rather keep it like it is right now.
 I put one hundred and one percent in it, and make sure it goes on as long as I can do it.”

-1. *Thursday in Hell’s Half Acre*, by 1504 Pictures for the Southern Foodways Alliance (2015). [_https://vimeo.com/120916682_](https://vimeo.com/120916682)
+[^foodways]: *[Thursday in Hell’s Half Acre](https://vimeo.com/120916682)*, by 1504 Pictures for the Southern Foodways Alliance (2015).
-2. Amy Adkins, “U.S. Employee Engagement Reaches Three-Year High,” Gallup, March 9, 2015. [_http://www.gallup.com/poll/181895/employee-engagement-reaches-three-year-high.aspx?utm_source=EMPLOYEE_ENGAGEMENT&utm_medium=topic&utm_campaign=tiles_](http://www.gallup.com/poll/181895/employee-engagement-reaches-three-year-high.aspx?utm_source=EMPLOYEE_ENGAGEMENT&utm_medium=topic&utm_campaign=tiles)
+[^adkins]: Amy Adkins, [“U.S. Employee Engagement Reaches Three-Year High,”](http://www.gallup.com/poll/181895/employee-engagement-reaches-three-year-high.aspx) Gallup, March 9, 2015.